madara-tribe/coreml-yolovx-tools/README.md

-# ADD Detect Layer to coreml yolo model
+# Add Detect Layer to coreml yolo model

 This is prototype in production